SebastianAchilles/sound-of-sorting/README.md

    For the present implementation of quick sort, this is the worst case.
  * `-h`, `--help` Print a help message to remind you of these options.
  * `No arguments at all`: You'll have to find out.

+## Contribute more sorting algorithms

+You are welcome to add further sorting algorithms!
+The program is designed to add sorting algorithms in a modular way.
+Use one of the existing algorithms as a template (preferrably one of the simple ones like `sorts/insertion_sort.hpp`).
+Each algorithm defines its own namespace through which it exposes its `sort` function.
+Two iterators marking the begin and end of the sequence to be sorted are passed in.
+No access to the container itself should be needed.
+The container's type is used as the template parameter though; the iterator type `T::iterator` or value type `T::value_type` may be derived from it as necessary.

+New sorting algorithms need to be `#include`'d and added to a `std::map` in the header `sort.hpp`.
+The two positions are marked with comments.
+No modification of any other sources should be required.

+Feel free to fork this repository and submit a pull request.

+### Testing new sorting algorithms

+To ensure the algorithm works properly, after adding to `sorts.hpp`, you should compile the test program using `make test` and run it (`./test`).
+It'll attempt to sort a random sequence of integers with each of the sorting algorithms and compare the results with that from using `std::sort`.
+It's also useful for debugging.